Tracing with the thread – Lace on enclosed tideland

 March 31 – April 29

-Curated by Qinnan (Rivers) Zhu and Ating Weng
+Qinnan (Rivers) Zhu and Ating Went

-1 Xiaoshan Huabian (lace) 萧山花边, also known as “Wan Lyv Si” 万缕丝, originated in Venice, Italy.
+1. Xiaoshan Huabian (lace) 萧山花边, also known as “Wan Lyv Si” 万缕丝, originated in Venice, Italy.
 It was introduced into Xiaoshan by Shanghai businessman Xu Fangqing 徐方卿 in 1919 and gradually became large-scale.

-2 Tombolo: a cylindrical pillow stuffed with straw or sawdust resting on a sort of overturned stool called“scagno”, and used to make lace
+2 Tombolo: a cylindrical pillow stuffed with straw or sawdust resting on a sort of overturned stool called“scagno”, and used to make lace.

 3 Pangfu (Point) 旁扶, innovated by the Xiaoshan women lacemakers according to the Italian Punto, presents as bridges in Xiaoshan Huabian (lace) and works to join lace patterns together.